There are two ways you can sit the exam at the end of your online course.

 HOW MANY EXAMS

 Standard Modules (100 hrs duration) have assignments (normally one per lesson), and one exam on completion of all assignment.
 All assignments, plus the exam must be satisfactorily completed, in order to gain a module credit (or pass).
 Special circumstances including overall interaction with tutors throughout the course are always taken into account for borderline cases.
-People who fail are given opportunity to reapply and sit a supplementary exam.
-Exam fees are included in your tuition fees, except for the RHS examinations where students need to pay exam fees direct to RHS.
+People who fail are given the opportunity to re-apply and sit a supplementary exam.

 Non Standard Certificates Courses: A few courses have different requirements; for example a Certificate in Garden Design involves a set 30 lessons, rather than 6 modules.
 This certificate has only 4 exams for the entire certificate rather than the usual six.

 Exam Registration - Application Form

 To register for an exam please contact the Registrar at: email@example.com requesting examination application form.

 The following grades are awarded based upon a numerical mark awarded in the final exam:

 If you find the thought of sitting for an exam daunting, then you may elect to undertake a project instead.
 Projects are usually between 2000 to 3000 words and will be related to the material covered in your course with three (3) weeks to complete.This option does not apply to the public RHS or ICB examinations.